 A friend we met camping in Idaho texted to ask if Joe was on board with living on the road full time or if I had to convince him.
 I laughed, because really he has been the champion of this whole lifestyle shift.
 We had to walk through several key issues before I was convinced.

 I had four primary concerns when we got started.
 The order might be different for you.
 Top of the list: money.

 Money money money

 Providing for a fam on the road is not easy.
 But, we’ve met several people on the road who are making it work!

 Joe’s full time job is now 100% remote – he just needs cell service and an internet connection to work with his team.
 My part time job grant writing is also remote – I had been working from home since we moved to Nashville in 2011.

 A couple we met in Glacier had two totally different jobs: she had built a successful peer to peer marketing business (think Arbonne, Plexus, Beauty Counter etc) and he was essentially a life coach and used Skype to consult with clients.

-Another couple we met near Crater Lake relied on income from renting property they owned in their hometown that he managed remotely while she had a counseling practice and relied on Skype for sessions.
+Another couple we met near Crater Lake relied on income from renting property they owned in their hometown that he managed remotely while she was a family and marriage coach and relied on Skype for sessions.

 Easily remote jobs: